Charu21/Multimodal_RAG/README.md

-Grand_theft_auto
+Grand_theft_auto search
 ==============================

+## Problem Statement
-A Grand Theft Auto Multimodal Retrieval-Augmented Generation (RAG) Application that leverages LanceDB as a vector database, OpenAI’s “ViT-L/14” for multimodal embedding, and the GTA-Image-Captioning-Dataset.
+A Grand Theft Auto Multimodal Retrieval-Augmented Generation (RAG) Application that leverages LanceDB as a vector database, OpenAI’s “ViT-L/14” for multimodal embedding, and the GTA-Image-Captioning-Dataset provided.
+The application is capable of processing and understanding complex queries related to the Grand Theft Auto universe, providing accurate and contextually relevant responses that combine textual and visual information.

+#### Technologies used:
+LanceDB: Familiarize yourself with LanceDB’s capabilities as a vector database to handle efficient storage and retrieval of high-dimensional data.
+OpenAI’s “ViT-L/14”: Study the “ViT-L/14” model to understand how it can be used to create embeddings for images that capture both visual and textual information.
+Hugging Face Dataset: Explore the “vipulmaheshwari/GTA-Image-Captioning-Dataset” to understand the structure and content of the dataset.

+#### Description:
+- A system is developed to ingest data from the GTA-Image-Captioning-Dataset and create multimodal embeddings using “ViT-L/14”.
+- Then, a retrieval system is implemented using LanceDB to store and query the embeddings effectively.
+- There are a number of ways to combine the multi modal embeddings of text and image, but here used averaging as results were best according to subjective analysis.

+#### Application development:
+- The final web app is developed using Gradio for quick development and will be deployed using Huggingface Spaces.
+- And for the application project structure cookie-cutter template is used as referenced as explained below.

+#### Reference Resources used:
+- Multi-Vector Retriever for RAG on tables, text, and images (langchain.dev)
+- Multimodal RAG applications - Blixxi Labs (vipul-maheshwari.github.io)

 Project Organization
 ------------